hansikamalik/aev-pod-delta/README.md

-# aev-pod-delta
-AI-powered Adversarial Exposure Validation (AEV) Platform – Pod Delta implementation including AI Gateway, AI Context, Integration Hub, Connector SDK, and Frontend.
+# AEV Platform – Pod Delta
+This repository contains the implementation of Pod Delta for the Adversarial Exposure Validation (AEV) Platform.

+Pod Delta provides the experience layer of the platform, including AI-powered investigation, enterprise integrations, context retrieval, and the web frontend.